Diego-Equis-Nunes/cse15l-lab-reports/lab report 3.md

 In the above example, the command searches for "vistas" again but this time searches within a file pattern within the directory `berlitz2`.
 It allows the user to search within files titled `Vallarta` giving the user much more control over how specific they need to search for the given key word.
 The command gives a count indicating the word's presence in every file that matches the pattern and path specified in the command.

-## grep -rw
+## grep -w

-The command `grep -rw` recursively searches for a targeted word and returns all lines with that entire word.
-The `-r` aspect triggers the recursion while the `-w` functions to find the target word, file and line it is in.
+The command `grep -w` searches for a targeted word, returns the files with it and returns all lines of those files with that entire word.
+The `-w` functions to find the target word and line the keyword is in, while the file pathing specified indicates which files it should search for that information.
 Running the command returns the files with the word and the lines of text, within said files, that the word is in.
-The command is written as `grep -rw "<target_word>" <file_path>`.
-To learn directly about `grep -rw` you can read [this source](https://www.geeksforgeeks.org/grep-command-in-unixlinux/) which I referenced.
+The command is written as `grep -w "<target_word>" <file_path>`.
+To learn directly about `grep -w` you can read [this source](https://www.geeksforgeeks.org/grep-command-in-unixlinux/) which I referenced.

-Running `grep -rw` `in written_2/` using the command
+Running `grep -w` in `written_2/travel_guides/berlitz1/*.txt` using the command

-`$ grep -rw "Chronicles" written_2/`
+`$ grep -rw "Chronicles" written_2/travel_guides/berlitz1/*.txt`

 Would return